mateus2810/crudDjango/README.md

 ```
 from django.shortcuts import render, redirect
 from .models import *
-from projetoApp.models import *
+from nomeDaAplicacao.models import *
 from django.contrib import messages
 #from . import models
-from .forms import *
+#from .forms import *

 def cliente(request):
     cliente = Cliente.objects.all()